ClicksCodes/documentation/about/security.md

 # Security

 ## Requests
+{% hint style="warning" %}

-> All requests must be performed over HTTPS.
+  All requests must be performed over HTTPS.
 Ensure HTTPS is used or the connection will be refused.
+{% endhint %}

 ## Users
+{%hint style="success" %}

-> All passwords are stored as a hash and salt, ensuring they are secure.
+  All passwords are stored as a hash and salt, ensuring they are secure.
+{% endhint %}

 ## Decks

+{%hint style="info" %}
-> All Decks are stored as plain text but need account verification to view private ones.
+  All Decks are stored as plain text but need account verification to view private ones.
+{% endhint %}